chin8628/terminal-s-chat/README.md

 **If you want to challenge yourself by improving these piles of code that you will curse it out at every lines you read, please feel free to fork it and let us know.**

 We don't have time to provide you with document or guideline for these piles of shit code.
-You can curse me all you want, but I don't even care.
+You can curse us all you want, but we don't even care.

+Sincerely yours.

+Development team